Professional & Technical Services · Bellevue, WA

 How does 110 Consulting's safety record compare to industry average?

-110 Consulting's total OSHA penalty of $0 is below the Professional & Technical Services industry average of $1,499 per employer.
+110 Consulting's total OSHA penalty of $0 is below the Professional & Technical Services industry average of $1,350 per employer.
 The employer has 0 inspections compared to the industry average of 0.6 per employer.
+For a direct comparison, Sposato Landscape Company, INC. in Lewes, DE is a similar professional & technical services employer with $76,443 in current penalties.

 Explore PlainWorker